amolenk/dapr-hands-on/Assignment05/step-by-step.md

     }
    ```

    This file holds the secrets you want to use in your application.
-Now we need a secret-store component that uses this file so we can read the secrets using the dapr client.
+Now we need a secret-store component that uses this file so we can read the secrets using the Dapr client.

 6. Create a new file in the components folder named `secrets-file.yaml` and paste this snippet into the file: